 Again, using Brisbane to Singapore as the example, the following two screenshots shows how this calculator displays the number of Qantas points required for an Economy fare and a Business fare respectively.

-The layout is clean and easy to understand and shows that an award redemption on a Qantas ticket will set you back 28,000 Qantas points one-way in Economy and 60,000 Qantas points in Business.
+The layout is clean and easy to understand and shows that an award redemption on a Qantas ticket will set you back 25,200 Qantas points one-way in Economy and 60,000 Qantas points in Business (will increase to 68,400 Qantas Points from 18 September onwards).

 Note the airline icon key that is found just below above the award tables indicates the category your award airline fits in.